cobwebos/docs/includes/CreateVirtualMachineWindowsTutorial.md

 	![Configure the properties of the virtual machine](./media/CreateVirtualMachineWindowsTutorial/vmconfiguration.png)

-	>[WACN.NOTE]**New User Name** refers to the administrative account that will be used to manage the server.
+	>[WACOM.NOTE]**New User Name** refers to the administrative account that will be used to manage the server.
 You will need to create your own unique password for this account.

 6. The third configuration screen lets you specify attributes for **resources connected to the virtual machine** such as the cloud service and the storage account.
 For this tutorial, fill in the fields as shown in the image below.
 Once this screen is complete, click the arrow to continue.